PixNyanNyan/postgres-phash-hamming/README.md

 The `phash_hamming` function accepts two base-10 number strings as parameters.

-Valid return value range is 0~255, and it returns 0x7FFFFFFF(INT_MAX) if null is supplied as input.
+Valid return value range is 0~255, and it returns null if null is supplied as input.

 For example, if you have two images and their hashes are '13121266429874464083' and '10869537466045227287'.